psychemedia/storytelling-notes/giant-three-golden-hairs.md

 As soon as he went out in the morning, the old woman took the ant out of the fold of her gown, and restored him again to his human form.

-"There you have the three golden hairs from the King’s head, and what he replied to the three questions you have just heard."
+"There you have the three golden hairs from the King's head, and what he replied to the three questions you have just heard."

 "Yes, I have heard and will well remember," said the luck-child; and, thanking the old woman for her assistance in his trouble, he left those regions, well pleased that he had been so lucky in every thing.
 When he came to the ferryman he had to give him the promised answer.
 But he said, " First row me over, and then I will tell you how you may be freed and as soon as they reached the opposite side he gave him the advice, " When another comes this way and wants to pass over, give him the oar in his hand."